Sampling method in Research

 But the major drawback of the cluster sampling method is that there are high chances of error and there could be variations in the cluster.
 You cannot make sure that the sample cluster which you have selected represents the entire population.

-Example: An organisation has branches in 12 cities across nation.
-The researcher does not have the potential to visit each office for collecting information.
+Example: An institution has locations in 12 different cities around the country.
+The researcher does not have the time or resources to visit each workplace and collect data.
 In such a situation you can utilize the random sampling technique can select 3 offices which are basically a cluster.

 2. Non-probability sampling method